 The purpose of the Worship Ministries is to ultimately and entirely bring glory to God; their primary means of fulfilling this goal is by collectively leading and aiding members of the Body of Christ in corporate worship.
 Their motivation and desire is to point the congregation to the Almighty God, King, and Savior and to remind them of who He is and what He has done in and through them and others.

-At various times of year the Worship Ministries include:
+At various times of the year, the Worship Ministries include:

 - Praise Team

-We must ensure that all service elements are God-honoring, Christ-focused, reliant upon the Spirit’s work, and entirely consistent with Scripture and the doctrinal statement of the church.
-Only the Word of God in conjunction with the Spirit can change hearts and draw people to worship, so content must be our utmost priority.
+Our first priority is that every part of our services be God-honoring, Christ-focused, reliant upon the Spirit’s work, and entirely consistent with Scripture and the doctrinal statement of the church.
+Our primary purpose is to please God, not man, so truth is paramount.
+As we minister, we understand that only the Word of God in conjunction with the Spirit can change hearts and draw people to worship, so content trumps presentation and creativity.

 “God is spirit, and those who worship Him must worship in spirit and truth.”
 (John 4:24)